-The interrupt response time for all the enabled AVR interrupts are 4 clock cycles.
+The interrupt response time for all the enabled AVR interrupt is 4 clock cycles.
 After the 4 clock cycles the program vector address for the actual interrupt handling routine is executed.
 During this 4 clock cycle period, the Program Counter (2 bytes) is pushed onto the Stack, and the Stack Pointer is decremented by 2.

-A return from an interrupt handling routine takes 4 clock cycles.
+A return from an interrupt handling routine (same as for a subroutine call routine) takes 4 clock cycles.
 During these 4 clock cycles, the Program Counter (2 bytes) is popped back from the Stack, and the Stack Pointer is incremented by 2.

 Note that the Status Register - SREG - is not handled by the AVR hardware, neither for interrupts nor for subroutines.
-For the routines requiring a storage of the SREG, this must be performed by user software.
+For the interrupt handling routines requiring a storage of the SREG, this must be performed by user software.